 Prof. Andreas Farnleitner

-He teaches courses in microbiology, microbial diagnostics & analysis, water quality, and toxicology.
-He has also been responsible for several education programmes and courses in the field of pollution and health related water microbiology for national and international organisations (Austrian Academy of Sciences, Austrian Federal Ministries, IHE UNESCO Water Education Institute Delfts, etc.).
-He has supervised over 25 MSc and PhD students from Europe, Africa and Asia and acts as examiner at academic defences abroad (TU Berlin, University of Auckland, University of Brighton, EAWAG-ETH Zürich, etc.).
+He teaches courses in the field of microbiology, microbial diagnostics & analysis, water quality, microbial ecology and toxicology.
+He has also been in charge for several education programmes and courses in the field of pollution and health related water microbiology for national and international organisations (Austrian Academy of Sciences, Austrian Federal Ministries, IHE UNESCO Water Education Institute Delfts, etc.).
+He has supervised over 30 MSc and PhD students from Europe, Africa and Asia and acts as international examiner at academic defences abroad (TU Berlin, University of Auckland, University of Brighton, EAWAG-ETH Zürich, etc.).
 He is board member of the Health Related Microbiology Specialist Group (HRWM) of the International Water Association (IWA), member of the World Health Organisation (WHO) Water Quality and Health Technical Advisory Group (WQTAG), and member, chair or vice-chair of many other related national or international organisations/associations.
 He serves also as editor of several journals and on-line resources in the field of microbiology, toxicology, and water quality and health (see key facts).

 • Microbial diagnostics

 • Microbial ecology of ground and drinking water resources